So many industry events, so little time...

 Questions to ask about every b2b, before committing to go

 In order to “work smart” rather than “work hard,” it’s important to weed out events that are unlikely to offer any real value to you--whether that value be connections, new information, etc. These 3 questions will help you evaluate the potential benefits offered by each event you consider hosting or attending, though you may wish to add a few criteria of your own depending on your industry and individual goals.

 Does the event promise something that other events might not be able to promise?
 If this is the case, it is probably worth prioritizing.
 After all, not only does a unique offer new contacts, new information, and a worthwhile experience, but it also provides a more memorable setting that could help solidify the new connections you make.

 This sounds so obvious it hurts, but it needs to be said: an event that no one attends is a huge waste of time.
 If you are considering investing your time and money in attending an event, make sure that the organizers are investing their time and money in the event as well.
 Check it out on social media and do your part to help promote it among your contacts, as well.

 If you are hosting an event, make sure you set aside a budget for promotion, including paid social!
 Sure, it may seem like a big expenditure, but it’s going to make the rest of the time and effort you put into organizing the event worth it.

 3) Am I striking a good balance in the types of events I choose to attend?

-Indusry events offer one of the few remaining opportunities to genuinely connect with customers, partners and industry players - and break media and technology saturation.
+Industry events offer one of the few remaining opportunities to genuinely connect with customers, partners and industry players, and break media and technology saturation.
 But by the token, events often take time, money and resources to travel to and attend.
 So be certain to vet your event schedule ahead of time and make the most of each business event with a game plan to maximize the value of your network.